Risingson/eveeyedocs/docs/adchange.md

 Up until now the mobile app was running fully clientside.
 This meant it stored all data on your phone/tablet and did not need a server backend at all.

-Along a load of new features and improvements in this new version the following features were introduced that need a server backend maintained by eveeye:
+Along a load of new features and improvements in this new version the following features were introduced needing a server backend maintained by eveeye:

 - Cloud storage to sync your data amongst your devices/browsers
 - Share your location with a group of players